Amanda wrote looking for help with a song:

 My grandmother used to take our palms and slowly rub her palm down ours with each word.
 It sounds like:

 Then she would make a high pitched voice and say ‘giddy, giddy, giddy’ or ‘teep, teep, teep’ and tickle us.
 It is driving me crazy!

 I’m hoping someone can help me, thank you!”

 If anyone can help with this song, please let us know in the comments below.

 Thanks in advance!

 This article was posted on Friday, August 7th, 2020 at 7:14 pm and is filed under Countries & Cultures, Dutch, German, Germany, Languages, Mama Lisa, Netherlands, Rhymes by Theme, Tickling Rhymes, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Can Anyone Help with a Song that Sounds like, “Dala, mala, kesha, kelpsha, svencha”?”